bengler/what-school/README.md

 - Known limitations: map buttons don't trigger properly on Android chrome.
 Android Chrome also has performance difficulties with the map boundaries.
 Webkit on iOS however does fine.
 Needs looking into.

+- Currently only searches are linkable.
+Ideally school popup selection should replace URLs also.

 - ~~The geometry for the boundaries could be about 1/10 of the size if simplified and converted to topoJSON.~~ Fixed, and they went from 876Kb to 90Kb.
 Win.